-Call your mortgage, auto loan, utilities, credit card, and student loan companies to see if you can defer payments for several months.
+Call your mortgage, auto loan, utilities, credit card, and student loan companies to see if you can defer loan payments for several months.
 Skipping a few payments can help you get back on your feet sooner.
 If the company cannot provide this option, see if the interest rate can be lowered on, say, credit cards.

+Check with your local nonprofit organizations.
+Many provide food or partial payments for utility bills.
 Look online to see if stores are offering deals.
 Stock up on staples such as beans, rice, and pasta if they are on sale.

 Other companies let you use your rewards to receive gift cards.
 Using these gift cards at retailers that sell staples and necessities such as food, detergent, and other personal items can help you spend less money.

 Another way to save money is to use cash for gasoline.
 Some gas stations offer a cheaper price for consumers who use cash.
 The savings can add up quickly, especially if you have a longer commute.

 4. Save for Retirement

+Continuing to save money for retirement is a good habit, especially if your salary reduction is temporary.
 Once you stop contributing to a retirement account, it can be difficult to catch up on your retirement savings.
 If you have your retirement contribution automatically deducted from your checking or savings account, saving for your future is easier.